tamipangadil/DOMHelpr/README.md

 It tells you that you want to add class "test" after 3 seconds.
 Pretty simple, right?

-We will try to continue develpoing this and hopefully we will come up with a stable version and release it on any javascript package manager.
+We will try to continue developing this and hopefully we will come up with a stable version and release it on any javascript package manager.

 ## Milestones
-1. Add .class or #id or anything
+1. Add .class or #id
 2. Add delay
-3. Animate
+3. Add events
+4. Add addons
+   a. animatecss